- Search Graduate Jobs

 The difference is really noticeable when it comes to things like bonuses, which are far more likely to be paid in the private sector.
 Bonuses are rarely paid to public servants, even at the executive level.

 The good news, though, is when we drilled down into our graduate survey responses to find out which sectors got the best value on a dollar-per-hour basis, public service won by a landslide.
+Not only do government roles offer great dollar-per-hour rates when compared to the private sector (particularly at the graduate level), but you will also get paid back for any overtime you work by receiving extra leave entitlements (we’ll go into more detail on this later!).

 4. I won't get any real experience, I’ll just be shuffling papers